ikluft/AlertGizmo/README.md

 AlertGizmo
 ----------

 AlertGizmo is a set of Perl modules which monitor for space-related events and generate summary pages.
-Other language implementations may follow, based on the Perl implementation as a prototype.
+The Perl implementation may later be used as a prototype for other language implementations.

 It originated as scripts I wrote to monitor space-related alerts online.
 The common code among the scripts was pulled together into the AlertGizmo module.
 These can be run manually or from crontabs. (see example below)